rpietro/planout_edx/planout_edx.md

 ### Existing randomization within Open edX

-Open edX recently released the *split_test* component, which can be added to a course to generate a parallel trial.
+There have been previous attempts to develop a randomization component to Open edX <!-- https://github.com/edx/edx-platform/wiki/Split-Testing -->.
+More recently, the *split_test* component was released so that a course can be designed to contain one or more parallel trials.
 This randomization scheme allows for the following allocation schedules: (1) Dynamic, where groups are formed in following the order in which they view the content <!-- Jacinto, não entendi essa ultima explicação
 Ricardo - usuários são inseridos nos grupos na primeira visualização do conteúdo -->, (2) Random, where students are allocated at random to pre-established grupo, (3) Evenly distributed, where students are distributed in equal proportions among the existing groups and (4) Permanent, where students remain in the same group independent from the number of experiments in the group. <!-- ref  Ricardo http://edx-partner-course-staff.readthedocs.org/en/latest/content_experiments/content_experiments_configure.html-->